GabeCabrera/fcd-indicator-py/PHONE_ALERT_SETUP.md

 1. Check TradingView alert is **active** (green dot)
 2. Verify webhook URL is correct
 3. Check Railway logs for incoming requests
-4. Make sure mobile notifications are enabled in TradingView app
+4. Make sure notifications are enabled in TradingView app settings

+### "Want BUY/SELL in phone notification text"
+This requires TradingView Pro+ with custom alert messages.
+Current setup uses Railway logs for detailed signals.
+Alternative: Use TradingView's alert message customization (Pro feature) to include {{close}} or other data.

 ### "Getting data but no signal"
 1. Check Railway logs for FCD calculation errors